This professional is available for new clients.

 I am always looking to increase my knowledge, skills and understanding and regularly attend training or discussion groups.

-Alongside my work as a counsellor and supervisor, I have also been involved in training counsellors at certificate and diploma level for the past 13 years.
+Alongside my work as a counsellor and supervisor, I have also been involved in training counsellors at certificate and diploma level for 14 years.
 I have facilitated training groups and personal development groups and have developed a particular interest in the social context of counselling.

 Areas of counselling I deal with

-My standard fee is £40 per session.
-I am sometimes able to offer reduced rates for trainee counsellors or those on low income.
+My standard fee is £50 per session.
+I am sometimes able to offer reduced rates for trainee counsellors or those with no paid employment.
 If you think this applies to you, please ask for further details.

 I know that it can take courage to decide to go for counselling and to pick up the phone to make contact the first time.
 I imagine that you may have all sorts of questions about whether counselling can help or whether I would be the right counsellor for you.
 I am happy to have a chat with you to see if I can answer your questions in a way that will help you to decide.
 I don't believe that any counsellor is right for everybody: I would welcome the chance to give you more information on how I work, to help you decide if you would like to work with me.